 This vintage recipe for Forgotten Cookies is from a very old cookbook in my collection.
 They’re bite-sized sweet egg white meringues full of chocolate chips and pecans.
-Make them up in about 15 minutes, put them in the oven and then “forget” them until the next morning!
+Make them up in about 15 minutes, put them in the oven, and then “forget” them until the next morning!

 The recipe is called Forgotten Cookies, but these little jewels are much more than a cookie.
 They’re tiny little meringues full of chocolate chips and pecans, each just bursting with flavor.

-These little morsels have a delightfully crunchy exterior that instantly melts in your mouth followed by that classic combination of chocolate and pecans.
+These little morsels have a delightfully crunchy exterior that instantly melts in your mouth, followed by that classic combination of chocolate and pecans.
 What a delight to serve for a light dessert or simply enjoy with a glass of wine or cup of coffee!

-- 15 minutes of prep time
+- It takes only 15 minutes of prep time.

-- Lots of variations (see below)
+- There are lots of variations (see below).

-🛒 Ingredient Notes
+Ingredient Notes

 This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 - Eggs – Have them at room temperature for best results.